 In cities, towns, and rural communities throughout California, pedestrians walk around, enjoying the temperate climate and beautiful scenery.
 In addition, there are joggers, runners, hikers, and other people enjoying the outdoors or simply choosing a healthy alternative to get where they are going.
-This volume of pedestrians means that there are bound to be negative incidents involving vehicles and individuals, especially when more and more people are driving distracted.
+This volume of pedestrians means there are bound to be negative incidents involving vehicles and individuals, especially when more people are distracted driving.
 Some of these accidents lead to serious injuries or fatalities.
-These accidents between vehicles and pedestrians may occur in a crosswalk, while a person is moving through an intersection or crossing a street outside of a designated area, and even on the sidewalk.
+These accidents between cars and pedestrians may occur in a crosswalk, while a person is moving through an intersection or crossing a street outside a designated area, and even on the sidewalk.
 Children and adults over the age of 65 years frequently are harmed in pedestrian accidents.Why Pedestrian Accidents Happen

 There are many reasons why these accidents happen, including:

 - Distracted driving, where the driver was talking or texting on a cell phone, dealing with children in the backseat, or engaging in other actions that took their focus off the road

 - Negligent or reckless driving that led to the driver failing to stop at a stop sign or red light

 - Driving under the influence of drugs or alcohol

 Under California law, a pedestrian has the right-of-way in designated crosswalks and other unmarked walking areas in an intersection.
 Hence, cars need to yield under these circumstances.
 See California Vehicle Code 21950(a).
 This means most or all of the fault usually will lie with the vehicle's driver that hits the pedestrian in an intersection.Types of Injuries in a Pedestrian Accident

 A person who has been injured by a vehicle while on foot often suffers from severe injuries, which may include the following:

 - Traumatic brain injuries